 The perfect experience that will assist you in spotting these special animals up close, is the Shamwari Bush Walk.
 Our experienced guides are well equipped to point out various animals, and could well assist you in finding the minute five.

 The Elephant Shrew

 Also referred to as Elephantulus myurus.
-These tiny and adorable mammals gets its name from its extended snout.
+This tiny and adorable mammal gets its name from its extended snout.
 They live in dry plains, rocky ridges and savannah grasslands and only grow to a length of 25cm, with an average weight of 60g.
 They feed on insects, fruit, seeds and nuts, and are, in turn, food for snakes and raptors, making them tremendously timid and wary.

 The Ant Lion